Table of Contents

 Why do some recipes call for "Winter" or "Spring" wheat?

 This refers to the planting season.
 Spring wheat is planted in the spring and harvested in late summer; it generally has the highest protein content.
 Winter wheat is planted in the fall, goes dormant in winter, and is harvested in early summer.
 For most home bakers, the difference between "Hard White Spring" and "Hard White Winter" is negligible, and you can use them interchangeably.
+Most soft wheat on the market is soft white winter wheat.

 How do I know if my wheat berries have gone bad?